-In fiscal 2018, we granted 107,000 performance restricted stock units (PSU) to certain executives.
-Vesting of these awards is contingent upon i) the Company meeting certain company-wide revenue and non-GAAP performance goals (performance-based) in fiscal 2018 and ii) the Company's customary service periods.
-The awards vest over three years and have a maximum potential to vest at 200% (214,000 shares) based on actual fiscal 2018 performance.
+In fiscal 2017, we granted 115,000 performance restricted stock units ("PSU") to certain executives.
+Vesting of these awards is contingent upon i) the Company meeting certain company-wide revenue and non-GAAP performance goals (performance-based) in fiscal 2017 and ii) the Company's customary service periods.
+The awards vest in three annual tranches and have a maximum potential to vest at 200% (230 shares) based on actual fiscal 2017 performance.
 The related stock-based compensation expense is determined based on the value of the underlying shares on the date of grant and is recognized over the vesting term using the accelerated method.
-During the interim financial periods, management estimates the probable number of PSUs that would vest until the ultimate achievement of the performance goals is known.
+During the interim financial periods, we estimate the probable number of PSU's that would vest until the ultimate achievement of the performance goals is known.

-In fiscal 2018, we granted 88,000 market performance stock units to certain executives.
+In fiscal 2017, we granted 123,000 market performance stock units to certain executives.
 The vesting of these awards is contingent upon meeting certain total shareholder return (TSR) levels as compared to a market index over the next three years.
-The awards vest in three annual tranches and have a maximum potential to vest at 200% (176,000 shares) based on TSR performance.
+The awards vest in three annual tranches and have a maximum potential to vest at 200% (246,000 shares) based on TSR performance.
 The related stock-based compensation expense is determined based on the estimated fair value of the underlying shares on the date of grant and is recognized using the accelerated method over the vesting term.
 The estimated fair value was calculated using a Monte Carlo simulation model.
-The weighted average fair value of the awards granted during the year was \$78.28.
+The weighted average fair value of the awards granted during the year was \$57.28.